algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 **C++ Source Code**: Well-documented code with comments, limited to STL and libraries necessary for the Web server.

-**Time and Space Complexity**: Provide Big O notation for the main algorithms.
+**Time And Space Complexity**: Provide Big O notation for the main algorithms.

 **REST API Implementation**: Support for both XML and JSON response formats, demonstrating flexibility.